December 3, 2023

 Despite this, I've watched dozens of cowboy movies supposedly set in New Mexico, Oklahoma, or Texas that feature Saguaros in the background.
 Even worse, I once spotted a jar of Lone Star Salsa in the grocery that sported a green saguaro prominently on its yellow label.

-Much like how the color of mailboxes are a clue as to when a movie or TV show was filmed, the presence of a saguaro is an indication as to where it was filmed—usually near Arizona's Old Tucson Studios—a facility used in hundreds of productions since 1940.
+The presence of a saguaro in a movie or TV show is an indication as to where it was filmed—in most cases usually near Arizona's Old Tucson Studios—a facility used in hundreds of productions since 1940.

 So, the next time you're watching a movie or TV show set in American West, check the landscape for the majestic saguaros.
 If you spot some, you'll know it was probably filmed in Arizona or Mexico—but definitely not Texas.